usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Frances the Mute_, by The Mars Volta
 - _28 (Remaster 2025)_, by Tujiko Noriko, Aoki Takamasa
+- _Implosion_, by The Bug, Ghost Dubs
 - _End of the Middle_, by Richard Dawson
-- _Implosion_, by The Bug, Ghost Dubs
 - _TIMESOFPERIL_, by Sleep Sinatra

 </details>